Raniz85/raniz.blog/src/posts/devcontainers2/index.md

 An LXD profile is a named, reusable configuration snippet.
 These can be anything you can set in the container configuration.

-To show LXD profiles, let's convert our UID and GID mappings into a profile and apply it to a new container.
+To show how profiles work, let's convert our UID and GID mappings into a profile and apply it to a new container.

 First, create a new LXD profile, let's call it `devcontainer`: